Yvette McGee Brown

-Yvette McGee Brown (born 1960, Columbus, Ohio, United States) became the first African-American female justice on the Ohio Supreme Court when she took office on January 1, 2011.
+Yvette McGee Brown (born 1960) is a judge who became the first African American female justice on the Ohio Supreme Court when she took office on January 1, 2011.
 She was the founding president of the Center for Child and Family Advocacy at Nationwide Children's Hospital, and was a judge of the Franklin County Court of Common Pleas for nine years.

 Brown was inducted into the Ohio Women's Hall of Fame in 2008 and the Central Ohio Business Hall of Fame in 2014.
 She is noted for a number of community service awards, public service, and her dedication to child and family protection.
 She currently serves as Partner-In-Charge of Diversity, Inclusion & Advancement at the global law firm of Jones Day.

 Education

 Brown received her undergraduate degree in Journalism and Public Relations from Ohio University; her Juris Doctor from Ohio State University, Moritz College of Law; an honorary Doctor of Laws Degree from Ohio Dominican University; and honorary Doctorates from Wilberforce University and Central State University.